Prepare to be a leader in the financial industry

 Keeping businesses responsible for the money they have, earn, save, and spend is the primary focus of the accounting profession.
 Although accounting involves numbers, it isn’t necessary to be a math expert to excel in this field of study.
 Instead, accounting involves analyzing and reporting financial transactions to improve business performance.
 Accounting majors learn how to create and interpret financial documents such as balance sheets and income statements.
 They can also choose to learn forensic accounting (applying scientific knowledge to a legal problem), which involves investigating and solving property crimes by studying financial reports.
 Accounting majors can contribute positively to society on multiple levels and find excellent job opportunities, even in volatile economic environments.

-The major in Accounting is flexible, consisting of courses which prepare you for a variety of options after graduation.
-Graduates find employment opportunities and challenging CPA positions in firms, corporations, government agencies, and non-profit organizations.
+The major in Accounting is flexible, consisting of courses that prepare you for a variety of options after graduation.
+Many of our graduates find employment positions in CPA firms, corporations, government agencies, and non-profit organizations.